6 Top-Rated Beaches in New Hampshire

 Address: Lakeside Avenue, Weirs, New Hampshire

-3 Wellington State Park
+3. Wellington State Park

 Address: 614 West Shore Road, Bristol, New Hampshire

-4 Wallis Sands State Beach
+4. Wallis Sands State Beach

 For those who want a break from the sand, there is also a stretch of grass just past the beach that is often used by beachgoers for a game of frisbee, or as a comfy place to sit and admire the Isles of Shoals.
 Although it is not as crowded as Hampton Beach, it is a good idea to get here as early as possible on weekends to get a parking spot.

 Address: 1050 Ocean Blvd, Rye, New Hampshire

-5 Jenness Beach
+5. Jenness Beach

 Despite the Atlantic's chill, surfers love to brave the waters at Jenness Beach in Rye.
-It is a much smaller coastal beach than its neighbors, but is also much less crowded, making it a great option for those who aren't crazy about crowds.
+It is a much smaller coastal beach than its neighbors, but is also much less crowded, making it a great option for those who want a more peaceful day at the beach.
 It does have a bathhouse, as well as lifeguards on duty during the summer until 4:45pm daily.

 Address: 2280 Ocean Blvd, Rye, New Hampshire

-6 Ellacoya State Park
+6. Ellacoya State Park